haxsaw/hikaru/README.rst

    p = docs[0]

-``load_full_yaml()`` loads every Kubernetes YAML document in a YAML file and returns a list of the resulting hikaru objects found.
+``load_full_yaml()`` loads every Kubernetes YAML document in a YAML file and returns a list of the resulting Hikaru objects found.
 You can then use the YAML property names to navigate the resulting object.
 If you assert that an object is of a known object type, your IDE can provide you assistance in
 navigation: